Types of Accounts: Real, Personal & Nominal

 • Nominal Account

-As stated earlier, personal accounts are those accounts that are related to an individual, a company, a firm or a group of associations, etc. These persons might incorporate natural persons, artificial persons, or representative persons, as the case may be.
+A simple personal account definition states that: Personal accounts are those accounts that are related to an individual, a company, a firm or a group of associations, etc. These persons might incorporate natural persons, artificial persons, or representative persons, as the case may be.

 For example – Manoj and Saroj Trading Co., Charitable Trusts, ABC Bank Ltd, X company Ltd., etc.